Back to what we treat

 Self-harming normally begins during teenage years but can start in childhood or adulthood.

-About one in 10 young people have gone to see their GP or presented to hospital after self-harming.
+About 1 in 10 young people have gone to see their GP or presented to hospital after self-harming.
 It is estimated that many more young people self-harm in private and never contact the NHS for help about it.

 In a large study of adults in hospital who had self-harmed, 80% had hurt themselves by taking an overdose and around 15% had self-harmed by cutting.